Liverpool’s Central Library is a complex set of buildings, some of which are grade II listed and others due for demolition and replacement.

 Witches and witchcraft

-The father of modern day Wicca Gerald Gardner was born in Liverpool.
-Gardner (1884 to February 12th, 1964) authored the famous Witchcraft Today, a book which help revive public attention in Wicca and Witchcraft in 1954.
+The father of modern-day Wicca Gerald Gardner was born in Liverpool.
+Gardner (1884 to February 12th, 1964) authored the famous Witchcraft Today, a book which helps revive public attention in Wicca and Witchcraft in 1954.

 Gerald Gardner travelled often and did not stay in Liverpool, however, perhaps because of his association with the city and the gothic appearance of St John’s Gardens and the Central Library the area has been associated with witchcraft.
 Locals sometimes speak of a history of rites or rituals occurring in the gardens or from inside Central Library itself.